TabbycatDebate/tabbycat/docs/install/osx.rst

 .. admonition:: Advanced users
   :class: tip

-  If you're a Git user, you might prefer to clone `our GitHub repository`_ instead.
+  If you've used Git before, you might prefer to clone `our GitHub repository`_ instead.
 Don't forget to check out the |vrelease| tag or the master branch.

   Even better, you might like to fork the repository first, to give yourself a little more freedom to make code changes on the fly (and potentially :ref:`contribute <contributing>` them to the project).